 2. Include a Copyright Notice on Your Work.

 Although a copyright notice isn’t required to receive copyright protection anymore, including one can make it more difficult for an infringer to claim his or her copying was “innocent.”
 While being an “innocent infringer” does not absolve the defendant of liability, it can reduce the damages award such that it may not be worth bringing an enforcement action in the first place.
-As Steve Schlackman noted in an earlier Art Law Journal article about use of a copyright notice, the notice is also important because under the Digital Millennium Copyright Act (the DMCA), it’s unlawful to remove copyright management information, including a copyright notice.
-If a notice is removed in the course of an infringement, you could bring not only an infringement claim but also a DMCA claim, which carries with it the possibility of damages above and beyond those available for the infringement.
+As Steve Schlackman noted in an earlier Art Law Journal article about the use of a copyright notice, the notice is also important because, under the Digital Millennium Copyright Act (the DMCA), it’s unlawful to remove copyright management information, including a copyright notice.
+If the notice is removed in the course of an infringement, you could bring not only an infringement claim but also a DMCA claim, which carries with it the possibility of damages above and beyond those available for the infringement.

-The proper form of copyright notice is the circle-C copyright symbol (©), the year of first publication, and the name of the copyright owner.
+The proper form of the copyright notice is the circle-C copyright symbol (©), the year of first publication, and the name of the copyright owner.
 Strictly speaking, because copyright notice isn’t required for copyright protection anymore, the precise form isn’t as important as it used to be.
-Still, there is a strong likelihood that a defendant’s lawyer would argue that a notice not following the form prescribed in the statute, 17 U.S.C. § 401, is ineffective for purposes of removing the innocent infringer defense.
+Still, there is a strong likelihood that a defendant’s lawyer would argue that notice not following the form prescribed in the statute, 17 U.S.C. § 401, is ineffective for purposes of removing the innocent infringer defense.

 3. Register Your Copyrights

-You aren’t required to register your work with the Copyright Office to have copyright protection it is required to sue for copyright infringement (for U.S. works), and timely registration – that is, registration made either before an infringement, or within three months of publication – is required to be eligible for statutory damages and attorney’s fees.
-Being eligible for statutory damages means you can recover monetary damages from an infringer (up to $150,000 per work infringed) without having to prove how much you lost, or how much the infringer gained, as a result of the infringement.
+You aren’t required to register your work with the Copyright Office to have copyright protection it is required to sue for copyright infringement (for U.S. works) and timely registration – that is, registration made either before an infringement or within three months of publication – is required to be eligible for statutory damages and attorney’s fees.
+Being eligible for statutory damages means you can recover monetary damages from an infringer (up to $150,000 per work infringed) without having to prove how much you lost or how much the infringer gained as a result of the infringement.
 Being eligible for attorney’s fees allows the court discretion to order the infringer to pay for your lawyer (assuming, of course, that you prevail).
-Many lawyers won’t touch infringement cases unless the work at issue is registered because the actual value one infringement is typically so low that it cannot justify the cost of bringing suit.
+Many lawyers won’t touch infringement cases unless the work at issue is registered because the actual value of one infringement is typically so low that it cannot justify the cost of bringing suit.

 4. Understand Your Copyright Registration Options.

 You don’t necessarily have to register each work separately.
-At $55 per application, registering every single work individually would be cost prohibitive for most artists (especially photographers).
+At $55 per application, registering every single work individually would be cost-prohibitive for most artists (especially photographers).
 Fortunately, the copyright office has established two batch registration options to help.
-For published images, you can file a group registration, and for unpublished images you can file an unpublished collection While the two are very similar, there are some differences; namely, you are required to provide more information on an application for a group of published images because the law requires you provide the date of first publication for each item in the group.
+For published images, you can file a group registration, and for unpublished images, you can file an unpublished collection While the two are very similar, there are some differences; namely, you are required to provide more information on an application for a group of published images because the law requires you provide the date of first publication for each item in the group.

-As of this writing, the Copyright Office accepts electronic applications for unpublished collections, but still requires paper applications for published groups (rumor has it the Office will be launching an electronic application for published groups very soon, so keep an eye on its website for the latest news).
+As of this writing, the Copyright Office accepts electronic applications for unpublished collections but still requires paper applications for published groups (rumor has it the Office will be launching an electronic application for published groups very soon, so keep an eye on its website for the latest news).

 5. Understand the Published versus Unpublished Distinction.

 Deciding whether your work is published or unpublished (and figuring out the date of first publication) can be a pain, but the Copyright Act provides good reasons for the distinction.
-In a digital world the idea of “publication” might seem a little arcane, but the difference is important for more than just determining which form to file with the Copyright Office.
+In a digital world, the idea of “publication” might seem a little arcane, but the difference is important for more than just determining which form to file with the Copyright Office.
 Whether a work is published or unpublished is a consideration in some fair use cases, and certain limitations on the copyright owner’s exclusive rights apply only to published works, for example, and for works made for hire, the length of copyright protection is determined by the publication date.